laurenneidhardt/Kickstarter_Analysis/README.md

-# Kickstarter_Analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter analysis on worldwide fundraising efforts
+An Excel analysis of kickstarter campaigns, focused on plays and theater fundraising